About the Principal’s Teaching Award Scheme

 The Principal’s Teaching Award Scheme (PTAS) provides funding to support learning and teaching enhancement.

-The PTAS is an annual scheme which aims to encourage and support activities that will make a significant contribution to the enhancement of learning and teaching at the University of Edinburgh, at both undergraduate and postgraduate level.
+PTAS aims to encourage and support activities that will make a significant contribution to the enhancement of learning and teaching at the University of Edinburgh, at both Undergraduate and Postgraduate level.

 All staff with learning, teaching or student support roles are welcome to apply.
 You don't need any special expertise in educational projects and the IAD can provide advice and support on your bid.
-We particularly value bids that involve students in the collaborative team.
+We particularly value bids that involve collaboration with undergraduate and postgraduate students.

 We gratefully acknowledge that all of the funding for the Principal's Teaching Award Scheme is provided by the University of Edinburgh Development Trust.
 Without this ongoing support we would not be able to fund these projects which do so much for the quality of the student learning experience at the University of Edinburgh.
 We would like to thank all of the donors who support the Development Trust.